dusieq95/Visual-Vehicle-Spawner/README.md

 # Visual-Vehicle-Spawner 1.0 for alt:V
 Visual Vehicle Spawner 1.0 for alt:V

-# How to install?
+## How to install?

-1. Make folder called 'vvs'
+1. Unpack .rar file
-2. Put all files to 'vvs' folder
+2. rename 'Visual-Vehicle-Spawner-master' to 'vvs'
 3. Put 'vvs' folder to your 'resources' folder
 4. in server.cfg add 'vvs' in "resources"